D-Roberts/icd-gen/README.md

     *2. there is a bug in the plot loss baselines code [the icd first task] *3. there might be a bug in the batch loss calculation and/or plotting [the icd first task] *4. likely a bug in the 2-head archi [the icd first task] *6.
-Refactor archis to implement exactly the archis in the theory section.
+Refactor linear and spatial groups 1 and 2 archis to implement exactly the archis in the theory section.
-    *7. Refactor energy and grad fn with torch not numpy.
+    *7. Refactor DAM energy and grad fn with torch not numpy.
 Also - debug, result should not be a matrix.
     *8. Torchify out of numpy pretty much everything up until matplotlib.
 Use torch efficient implementations for functions where available, for instance Jacobians.